AdobeDocs/experience-manager-65.en/help/sites-developing/vlt-mavenplugin.md

 ### install {#install}

 Installs a package in the repository.
 Execution of this goal does not require a Maven project.
-The goal is bound to the Install phase of the Maven build lifecycle.
+The goal is bound to the `install` phase of the Maven build lifecycle.

 #### Parameters {#parameters-1}